Kaiko Sareta Ankoku Heishi (30-Dai) no Slow na Second Life Fantasy Novels Listed With January TV Anime

 News

-Kaiko Sareta Ankoku Heishi (30-Dai) no Slow na Second Life Fantasy Novels Listed With January TV Anime
+Kaiko Sareta Ankoku Heishi (30-Dai) no Slow na Second Life Fantasy Novels Gets January TV Anime (Updated)

 posted on by Rafael Antonio Pineda

-Note: Update: Young Magazine's web page for the manga confirmed the news.
-Source: Comic Natalie